As a small business owner, you juggle many different responsibilities.

 These apps will help your small business collect payments from customers, as well as manage your revenue and expenses:

-If this concept sounds familiar to you, it’s probably because Square popularized the idea.
 Square is a payment app for small businesses designed to help you collect credit card payments no matter where you are.
+Since then, there has been a lot of new competitors to Square.
 You could also use Square’s point of sale (POS) system to upgrade your brick and mortar store with better payment processing.

 Stripe is one of the most popular payment processors on the web, and is commonly used by online businesses to accept payments from customers.
 It has a robust API that enables it to integrate with just about any interface, so it’s especially popular among SaaS businesses.
 It’s got a great UI and full functionality for managing customers and their subscriptions.
 We use it for managing our customers’ recurring subscriptions!